 Companies have recognized the need to be more agile in 2021.
-One of the best ways to do so is migrating to the cloud.
+One of the best ways to do so is to migrate to the cloud.
 In 2021, Forester predicts the global public cloud infrastructure market will grow to $120 billion.
 The benefits – speed, flexibility, and security – will outweigh previously held concerns.

-Moving to the cloud enables companies to ingest, store, and analyze the large amounts of data need to utilize advanced analytics to more accurately forecast demand, accelerate production, improve personalization, and increase marketing efficiency.
+Moving to the cloud enables companies to ingest, store, and analyze the large amounts of data needed to utilize advanced analytics to more accurately forecast demand, accelerate production, improve personalization, and increase marketing efficiency.

 Autonomous data management solutions make it easier to analyze data quickly